tinyherocarrot/react-timeline-component/README.md

 * Bars should be darkening on hover
 * Left padding should push bars off of date labels
 * Component overflow should be X and Y scrollable
-* Tooltip should disappear with 2 sec timeout
+* Tooltip should close on mouseoff with a 2 sec timeout
 * BUG: if name is empty, tooltip is impossible to edit
 * Hover on a day highlights row, and intersecting events
 * D3 is a library with a steep learning curve!
 I will have to keep practicing